It’s true: you can teach kids basic math for free. Anytime, anywhere. Math is all around us, and children are born with the desire to learn.

 The concepts did not require number symbols in the above examples of counting and basic math.

 Children must hold math in their hands before they can hold it in their head.Unknown

 This is similar to how learning a language begins with listening and speaking before reading and decoding text.

 - Point them out in the environment: houses, elevators, mailboxes, page numbers

 - Making numbers with pipe cleaners, play dough

 Encouraging a love of learning math

-Here is one of my favorite pictures of my daughter, looking for the smallest and largest numbers at the Post Office.
+One of my favorite memories is of my daughter looking for the smallest and largest numbers at the Post Office.

-When the rest of the world seems to be worrying about which workbook or app get, please remember that free, meaningful lessons can be found throughout a regular day.
+When the rest of the world seems to worry about which workbook or app to get, remember that free, meaningful lessons can be found throughout a regular day.

 Printable summary of basic math teaching tips